Chad Daniels: Albums

 Daniels has released seven albums: three with Stand Up!
 Records, three with 800 Pound Gorilla Records, and his self-produced debut.

 Richard Lanoie of The Serious Comedy Site called Daniels "a smart, funny, surprising stand-up whose comedy will stand the test of time."
 He and Brett Watson both named You’re The Best in the website's top 10 comedy albums of 2012; Lanoie called it "a superb, brilliant, smart, very funny, original album."
 Lanoie called 2014's Natural Selection "funny and original".
 Reviewing Natural Selection, Chris Spector of Midwest Record said "Daniels keeps the laughs coming (in) rapid-fire fashion without any misses."
 Jake Austen of Roctober magazine, reviewing his early albums, was impressed that Daniel could deliver "domesticated, regular-guy" humor about families and airline food "yet manages not to lose his edge."

 Personal life

 Daniels is divorced, and has a son and a daughter.
-In March 2023, fellow comedian Kelsey Cook announced on Sirius XM's Jim and Sam Show that she and Daniels were dating.
+In March 2023, fellow comedian Kelsey Cook announced on SiriusXM's Jim and Sam Show that she and Daniels were dating.
 Cook also stated that the two had recently moved in together.

+As of August 27, 2026 Daniels and Cook have announced they were married on their podcast.